Atrone/NBA-Machine-Learning-Sports-Betting/README.md

 ## Best efficacy seen during PLAYOFFS

-A fork of a popular NBA machine learning project that adds depth to each module.
+A fork of a popular NBA machine learning project that adds depth to each module, and adds the intelligence necessary to actually make money irl

 Automagically knows today's season and adapts accordingly... almost.